Ireland first Technological University

-On January 1st 2019, Dublin Institute of Technology, Institute of Technology Blanchardstown and Institute of Technology Tallaght became Ireland’s first Technological University – TU Dublin.
+On January 1st 2019, the former Dublin Institute of Technology, Institute of Technology Blanchardstown and Institute of Technology Tallaght joined together, becoming Ireland’s first Technological University – TU Dublin.
 With 28,500 students TU Dublin is the place where the arts, business, science, engineering and technology converge.

 The new University, one of the largest third-level educators in Ireland, provides inclusive and open learning experience offering pathways to graduation, from foundation to undergraduate to PhD, to students from all over the world.
 Publicly-funded, TU Dublin is a member of the European University Association.

 The emphasis of the TU Dublin student experience is on practice, with a range of opportunities in the curriculum applying theory to real-world challenges through problem-based learning, active citizenship, work-placement opportunities, project work, active learning, community-based learning, research and engagement with contemporary practitioners.

 University is not just about academic learning, and with a wide range of societies and sports clubs, TU Dublin students have plenty of opportunities to enjoy a vibrant campus life.Our dedicated international office staff ensure that International students are supported throughout their studies, so they can fully embrace university life in Dublin.
 With small class sizes, students enjoy a close working relationship with fellow students and academic supervisors.

 Campuses spanning our capital city

 TU Dublin is located on campuses spanning the three largest population centres of Ireland’s capital city - Dublin City, Blanchardstown and Tallaght – all of which are easily accessed by public transport.